kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/EventTrackingAPI.md

 ## Examples

-Here are some examples different event types.
+Here are some examples of different event types.

 ### cURL Example